Why Some Writers Are Much Faster Than Others: Four Quotes and Six Key Reasons

 #2: Commercial or Literary?

 I’ve read (and enjoyed) plenty of literary and classic fiction.
-I’ve also read lots of pacy contemporary fiction – I’ve definitely been on board with the recent trend for psychological thrillers!
+I’ve also read lots of pacy contemporary fiction.
 Both are valuable in different ways.
 It’s hard to deny, though, that literary fiction takes longer to craft: the writing style itself is critical in a way that isn’t true for commercial fiction.

 #3: (Fiction) Planning Before You Write?